hamsyn/LQG-group/index.md

 - Black holes

+- Cosmology

 - Tensor networks and applications to holographic duality and quantum information

+- Algebraic aspects of quantum gravity and holography

 - Topological quantum field theory

 - Simulation of quantum gravity with quantum computing

+- Topological phase of matter

 See [REFERENCES](https://hamsyn.github.io/LQG-group/reference) for some recommended references on Loop Quantum Gravity.